Covariance Estimation from Compressive Data Partitions using a Projected Gradient-based Algorithm

-An important property of the error term is that it is proportional to the number of subsets and thus the error associated to the error increases with the number of partitions $p$.
+An important property of the error term is that it is proportional to the number of subsets, and thus the error associated with $\text{Error}[\nabla \tilde{f}(\bm{\Sigma})]$ increases with the number of partitions $p$.
 However, more partitions improve the condition of the information matrix of the problem.
 Consequently, choosing the number of subsets is a trade off between improving the condition of the problem and increasing the error.
-The latter is bounded by the following theorem. \begin{theorem} The variance for any Covariance matrix $\bm{\Sigma}$ estimator for \eqref{eq:partition} with deterministic projection matrices $\mathbf{P}_i$, assuming that is non-singular, satisfies
+The following theorem bounds the latter. \begin{theorem} The variance for any Covariance matrix $\bm{\Sigma}$ estimator for \eqref{eq:partition} with deterministic projection matrices $\mathbf{P}_i$, assuming that is non-singular, satisfies